Wachet auf, ruft uns die Stimme, BWV 140: 7

 The closing chorale, "Gloria sei dir gesungen" (Let Gloria be sung to You), is a four-part setting of the third verse of the hymn.
 The high pitch of the melody is doubled by a violino piccolo an octave higher, representing the bliss of the "heavenly Jerusalem".

 Evaluation

 The Bach scholar Klaus Hofmann sees the cantata as one of the composer's "most beautiful, most mature and, at the same time, most popular sacred cantatas".
 Dürr notes that the cantata, especially the duets in a unity of "earthly happiness in love and heavenly bliss", are an expression of Christian mysticism in art.
 William G. Whittaker wrote: "It is a cantata without weaknesses, without a dull bar, technically, emotionally and spiritually of the highest order, its sheer perfection and its boundless imagination rouse one's wonder time and time again."

 Recordings

 The listing is taken from the selection on the Bach Cantatas Website.
 Choirs singing OVPP (one voice per part) and instrumental groups playing period instruments in historically informed performances are marked by green background.

-Media

-The following recording of the cantata was performed by the MIT Chamber Chorus.